Marks and Spencer PLC

 Filing discipline is currently reasonable from the public record.

 This company may still be workable, but the combination of score drivers means you should control how much cash goes out before performance is proven.
-Some official checks could not be refreshed cleanly, so absence of a matched warning should be read with slightly more caution.
+Coverage is broad enough that the recommendation can lean more heavily on confirmed records than on inference alone.

 This is workable, but the reasons for caution are material enough that process and payment structure should do some of the risk control.